 BROWN, BOVERI & Cie and its new Research Center in Switzerland

-Brown, Boveri & Cie (BBC) was a traditional Swiss electrical engineering company founded by two immigrants in the 19th century.
+Brown, Boveri & Cie (BBC)] was a traditional Swiss electrical engineering company founded by two immigrants in the 19th century.
 Their equipment and services for electric power generation and distribution as well as plant engineering for industries were well known and sold worldwide.
 A newer electronics division was active in process control, power semiconductors and telecommunications.
 The Swiss headquarters had difficulties managing the mighty German subsidiary which was much bigger than the Swiss operations.
 In order to strengthen R&D as well as underscore their local position, BBC opened a new research center based in Switzerland.
-Prof. Ambros P. Speiser was hired for this task.
-He had already founded and managed the IBM Zurich Research Center from 1956 to 1966, which had been the first research facility of IBM outside the US.
+Ambros P. Speiser was hired for this task.
+He had already founded and managed the IBM Zurich Research Center from 1956 to 1966, which had been the first research facility of IBM in Europe.

 Venture: BBC & ROCHE

-In the meantime Dr. Juergen Nehring, a physicist with a background in LC research, joined us in 1971.
-Together with him we published results for contrast enhancement in a special matrix display using a high-frequency quenching scheme .Early on I did measurements of the electrooptic threshold voltage in LCDs.
-As a simple matrix LCD requires sequential addressing of rows (scanning, multiplexing) with a periodic refresh, pulsed voltages have to be applied to the .
 More detailed analysis by others referred to my discovery, which I presented at a conference in San Francisco, including the projection of a working LCD matrix mounted in a projection slide frame.
-A passive, direct-driven LCD matrix with high resolution was not yet possible, so we used a combination of a fixed image with the variable parts only implemented as LCD segments .
+A passive, direct-driven LCD matrix with high resolution was not yet possible, so we used a combination of a fixed image with few variable parts only implemented as LCD segments.
 This was a very early predecessor of present-day video projectors connected to a computer.

-A major milestone was the discovery of the 90-degree Twisted Nematic field effect (TN cell) and its properties by Dr. Wolfgang Helfrich and Dr. Martin Schadt, physicists at Roche.
+A major milestone was the discovery of the 90-degree Twisted Nematic field effect (TN cell) and its properties by Wolfgang Helfrich and Martin Schadt, physicists at Roche.
 The corresponding patent application was filed on December 4th, 1970 (see section Patents).
-When new LC substances were developed for TN LCDs by chemists at Roche, we demonstrated the good cooperation by publishing the result together .
+When new LC substances were developed for TN LCDs by chemists at Roche, we demonstrated the good cooperation by publishing the result together.